Jaws: The Revenge: Novelization

 The novelization was written by Hank Searls, who also adapted Jaws 2.
-While Searls' Jaws 2 novelization was based on an earlier draft of that film and was significantly different from the finished film, his Jaws: The Revenge novelization sticks fairly close to the final film, although it does contain some extra subplots.
+While Searls' Jaws 2 novelization was based on an earlier draft of that film and was significantly different from the finished film, his Jaws: The Revenge novelization sticks fairly close to the final film, although it does contain some extra subplots to, as Paul Downey writes, "establish a more cohesive plot".
 The novel contains a subplot in which Hoagie is a government agent and he transports laundered money.
-The only reference to this in the film is when Michael Brody asks "What do you do when you're not flying people?" to which Hoagie replies, "I deliver laundry."
+The only reference to this in the film is when Michael Brody asks, "What do you do when you're not flying people?" to which Hoagie replies, "I deliver laundry."
 In Searls' novel, the character of Jake is ultimately killed by the shark; Jake was originally supposed to die in the film, but the script was changed to allow him to survive.

-The novelization suggests that the shark may be acting under the influence of a vengeful voodoo witch doctor (who has a feud with the Brody family), and the shark's apparent revenge has magical implications.
-Taken from the earlier drafts of the screenplay, the shark is directed by a voodoo curse laid by Papa Jacques, a Haitian witch doctor.
+The novelization suggests that the shark may be acting under the influence of a vengeful voodoo witch-doctor (who has a feud with the Brody family), and the shark's apparent revenge has magical implications.
+Taken from the earlier drafts of the screenplay, the shark is directed by a voodoo curse laid by Papa Jacques, a Haitian witch-doctor.
 Film scholar I.Q.
-Hunter explains, "The revenge of the title is, therefore, Papa Jacques’ and not the shark’s, which entirely changes the story’s meaning: the shark, impelled by ‘stranger forces man could never understand,’ is an instrument of postcolonial revenge."
-This also explains the strange psychic connection Ellen and the shark have with each other.
-The plot was deleted as it strayed too far away from the plot of the killer shark.
+Hunter explains, "The revenge of the title is, therefore, Papa Jacques’ and not the shark's, which entirely changes the story's meaning: the shark, impelled by ‘stranger forces man could never understand,’ is an instrument of postcolonial revenge."
+Searls explained to the Poughkeepsie Journal that "in the book, I don't contend that the shark is thinking at all.
+That's why I've got the voodoo guy standing in for him."
+Searls says that it works in the book, but it was "too corny" for the film.
 However, at one point in the theatrical version, Michael Brody says, "Come on, sharks don't commit murder.
 Tell me you don't believe in that voodoo."

-The novelization includes additional scenes that were not included in the final cut of the film, including chapters from the shark's point of view where it is explained that it doesn't understand why it is acting the way it is, as well as an attack on a preppy windsurfer, a drunken newscaster seeing the shark off the side of his yacht, and a relationship between Ellen Brody and a gangster who later meets his demise in the sea with the shark.

-Future

-In July 2018, Steven Spielberg expressed interest in a Jaws prequel film focusing on the 1945 sinking of the USS Indianapolis, featuring a younger version of Robert Shaw's Quint in a supporting capacity.
-In May 2020, Shaw's grandson Ferdia Shaw expressed interest in potentially portraying the young Quint in the future, should the film ever be produced.
+Reviews of the novel were mixed.
+Author and journalist Matt Serafini calls it a "fast-moving and vivid read", rating it higher than the actual movie.
+However, writing for The Miami Herald, Joe Achenbach calls it "the literary equivalent of a sausage".